WeblateOrg/weblate/docs/devel/integration.rst

 Importing localization project into Weblate
 +++++++++++++++++++++++++++++++++++++++++++

-You can either use a version control system to hold your translations, by granting Weblate access to it, and run through the guide to configure your components and translations.
+You can either use a version-control system to hold your translations, by granting Weblate access to it, and follow the guide to configure your components and translations.

-Alternatively, you can use Weblate to set up a local repository with all the translations.
+Alternatively, you can use Weblate to set up a local repository containing all the translations.

 .. seealso::